 Notice regarding COVID-19: I am currently offering online sessions via Zoom and am taking on new patients, individuals and couples.

 I am a qualified, experienced, individual and specialist couple psychotherapist.
-I also hold an MSc in psychosexual therapy.
-I work in private practice and as a visiting couple and psychosexual clinician at Tavistock Relationships.
+I also hold an MSc in psychosexual therapy and am a fully accredited member of College of Sexual and Relationship Therapy (COSRT) I work in private practice and as a visiting couple and psychosexual clinician at Tavistock Relationships.
 Do feel free to call me for a brief chat about your particular situation.
 The therapy I offer is based on regular, weekly sessions and currently all work is online.
 (Zoom platform)

 My private practice is in a quiet, discreet and comfortable private practice room in Studland Street, Ravenscourt Park W6 and also in Cornwall Gardens, SW7